 NordVPN uses military-grade 256-bit AES encryption, which has no known exploits and is far too strong to be cracked by brute force.
 Furthermore, the provider’s no-logging policy is considered to be one of the most complete in the industry.
 It covers everything that could be used to keep track of you online, including IP addresses, timestamps, bandwidth, and browsing history.
 For extra security, you can choose the “double VPN” specialty server that will encrypt your data twice, or “obfuscated servers”, which hides the fact that you are using a VPN at all.

 Additional security features include an automatic kill switch and a DNS leak test, both of which will protect you and your data should you ever get disconnected.
+NordVPN isn’t free forever, but you can game their money-back guarantee for top-tier service that costs you net nothing.

 - SPECIAL OFFER: 3-year plan (75% off - link below)